Production Accountant banner

 3. Opportunities for career advancement.

-4. Intellectual stimulation from complex financial tasks.
+4. Intellectual stimulation and problem-solving.

-5. Exposure to creative and production processes.
+5. Exposure to creative and dynamic projects.

-6. Chance to work on diverse and exciting projects.
+6. Chance to work with diverse teams.

-7. Development of strong analytical skills.
+7. Develop strong financial management skills.

 Cons

-3. Responsibility for large sums of money.
+3. Responsibility for large budgets.

-6. Dealing with complex financial data.
+5. Dealing with complex financial regulations.